-- All activities funded under the 2020 and 2021 FireSmart Community Funding and Supports program must be complete and the final report must be submitted in full. - All activities funded under the 2022 FireSmart Community Funding and Supports program must be complete and the final report must be submitted in full (unless a project extension has been approved). - All activities funded under the 2023 and 2024 FireSmart Community Funding and Supports program must either be: - Complete and the final report is submitted, OR - Within 120 days of completion and the Interim Report Form has been submitted.
+- All activities funded under the 2020 and 2021 FireSmart Community Funding and Supports program must be complete and the final report must be submitted in full. - All activities funded under the 2022 FireSmart Community Funding and Supports program must be complete and the final report must be submitted in full (unless a project extension has been approved). - Updated February 2025 All activities funded under the 2023 and 2024 FireSmart Community Funding and Supports program must either be: - o Complete and the final report is submitted, OR - Within 120 days of the approved project end date and the Interim Report Form has been submitted